AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/blueprint.md

 ## Navigation and Routing {#navigation-and-routing}

 The App owns the routing.
-The front end developer first needs to implement a Navigation component (mapped to an AEM navigation component).
+The front end developer first must implement a Navigation component (mapped to an AEM navigation component).
 This component would render URL links to be used in conjunction with a series of routes that will display or hide fragments of content.

 The underlying [`PageModelManager`](#pagemodelmanager) library and its [`ModelRouter`](routing.md) module (enabled by default) are responsible for pre-fetching and providing access to the model associated with a given resource path.